I wish I had a time machine because I’d go back ten years and give myself such great writing advice.

 Through the community I had built, I met my first publisher, my publicist, and finally, my wonderful agent.
 I published two more books.
 I am now an Author Accelerator Advanced Certified Book Coach and I hear from writers every single day who want to know how they can take their writing to the next level.
 And I’m so happy to help them get there.

-Suzy is a Book Coach, Editor, Public Speaker and the Calgary Bestselling Author of The Fountain Series (The Fountain, The West Woods, Wall of Wishes).
-This fantastical Young Adult Series has received two Aurora Nominations for Best Young Adult Novel, as well as Five Stars and a bronze medallion from Readers’ Favorite Book Awards.
+Suzy is Calgary Bestselling Author of The Fountain Series (The Fountain, The West Woods, Wall of Wishes).
+This fantastical series has received three Aurora Nominations for Best Young Adult Novel.
 She is represented by Naomi Davis of Bookends Literary Agency.

-Suzy speaks to youth and adult audiences across Western Canada about how literacy can unlock doors and help you achieve your goals, whatever they may be.
+Suzy speaks to youth and adult audiences across Western Canada about how writing can unlock doors and help you achieve your goals, whatever they may be.

 HOP ON MY MAILING LIST